 Budgeting Can Be Depressing

 While budgeting may not make everyone feel bad about their life choices, the act of using a budget can feel especially depressing if you don’t earn a ton of money to begin with.
-The same Debt.com study we referenced above actually proves this point.
+The same Debt.com study we referenced above proves this point.
 When they asked survey participants who didn’t budget for the main reason they don’t bother, not earning much money was the top excuse both men and women came up with.

-And really, this makes a lot of sense!
+This makes a lot of sense!
 If you’re drowning in high-interest debt, student loans, or other bills and your income is barely sufficient to keep up with them, the prospect of having to cut dinners out or other activities you love can be too much to take.

 You Feel Like You’re Set Up to Fail